brson/ctrs/README.md

 - 0.11.0
   - run-pass - Tests from the reference test suite's 'run-pass' directory
   - pretty - Tests from the reference test suite's 'pretty' directory

+# Compiler interface requirements

+Running the test suite requires a Rust compiler that generally behaves like the reference compiler.
+Currently the test suite expects the compiler to support the `-o` flag.
+In the future it will expect more flags to work.

+# Licensing

+Any OSI-approved license accepted.
+Rust license prefered.
+Non-free licenses also welcome, but in another repo.

 # Future directions